-• TF-A uses Jenkins tool for Continuous Integration and testing activities.
-Various CI Jobs are deployed which run tests on every patch before being merged.
-So each of your patches go through a series of checks before they get merged on to the master branch.
-Kindly ensure, that everytime you add new files under your platform, they are covered under the following two sections:
+TF-A uses Jenkins for Continuous Integration and testing activities.
+Various CI jobs are deployed to run tests on every patch before being merged.
+Each of your patches go through a series of checks before they get merged on to the master branch.
+Kindly ensure that every time you add new files under your platform, they are covered by the following two sections.